martinhristov90/Kerberos_Vagrant/README.md

     drwxr-xr-x 3 ubuntu  ubuntu     4096 Nov  1 16:38 ubuntu
     drwxr-xr-x 5 vagrant vagrant    4096 Nov  1 19:46 vagrant
     ```
-    If issues are encoutered during the mount, make dure that execute `systemctl restart rpc-gssd && systemctl restart rpc-svcgssd`
+    If issues are encoutered during the mount, make sure that execute `systemctl restart rpc-gssd && systemctl restart rpc-svcgssd`
 ---

 ### Useful links and articles used in this project: